C# & .NET questions that interviewers get wrong

 Expected answer: IEnumerable or IEnumerable<T>.
 (Bonus: From C# 8.0, IAsyncEnumerable<T> can be used with await foreach.)

 Correct answer: A type does not need to implement any interface.
 It needs to have a public parameterless GetEnumerator method, whose return type has a public Current property getter and a public parameterless MoveNext method whose return type is bool.
 These requirements are met by the popular IEnumerable and IEnumerable<T> interfaces.
-(Source: foreach, in (C# reference) on Microsoft Docs.)
+(Source: foreach (C# reference) on Microsoft Learn.)

 Explanation: